 My first float was half parts weird and wonderful.
-It was in January 2014, in PAFC’s first pod, which was only about a week old.
-To be honest, I had been skeptical and dismissive when I first heard the scientific term ‘sensory deprivation’ (and look at me now!).
+It was in January 2014, in the float club’s first pod.
+To be honest, I had been skeptical and dismissive when I first heard the scientific term ‘sensory deprivation’.
 I hadn’t read up much, so I really didn’t know what to expect.

 I got in, bobbed around way too clumsily, and couldn’t stop bumping into the sides.
 Then I made the mistake of touching my face with my salty hand and got stinging salt water in my eyes.
 I tried to bear with my tearing eyes for a good 10 minutes, then realised the stinging wasn’t going away, so I got out.
 Checked the time.
 It was (only) around the 30-minute mark.
 Washed my face, and thought, this is trickier than I expected.